Snookerrio/nodejs-proj/README.md

 - Users have limited access (search for doctors/clinics by parameters, without viewing the entire list)
 - Administrators have full access and can filter and sort

 ## Starting a project

 1.Clone the repository
 2.Install dependencies(npm install)
+3.To automatically format all code in a project according to Prettier rules, do:(npx prettier --write .)
-   3.Create an .env file in the project root
+4.Create an .env file in the project root
-   4.Start the project (npm start)
+5.Start the project (npm start)

 ## API Structure